• Skip to primary navigation

 • Spoon each color of icing into individual frosting bags with a #2 tips.
 Twist the open end of the bag to push the icing to the tip.

-• Squeeze the majority of the white icing into a bowl then add 1 teaspoon of water to this icing and stir to mix the water and icing together.
+• Squeeze the majority of the white icing into a bowl then add 1 tsp of water to this icing and stir to mix the water and icing together.

 • Using the orange piping bag, pipe a orange line around half of the candy corn shaped cookie.